Stanley Green Infant Academy & Starfish Nursery

 When should children be offered more help?

 Throughout our lives, any of us can experience difficulties which then makes us more vulnerable to developing mental health problems.
+The good news is that the right support can really help and change things for the future.
 There are a range of indicators that parents or teachers may notice that should cause us more concern, such as:

 • Changes in behaviour